Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Once you complete the lease termination process, you’ll need to sort out security deposits and set up rent collection if new tenants are moving in.
 You can do this all online using Baselane’s all-in-one rent collection, banking and bookkeeping platform.

-Easily set up and terminate leases, collect rent and security deposits directly into your account or create separate security deposit accounts (required in some states).
-Plus, all your payments are auto-tagged to the right property and expense category for streamlined accounting and reporting.
+Easily set up and terminate leases, collect rent and security deposits directly into your account, or create separate security deposit accounts (required in some states).
+Using lease portfolio management software, all your payments are auto-tagged to the right property and expense category for streamlined accounting and reporting.

 Want to see how it works?
 Watch a demo or sign up for a free Baselane account today.